 - Use a cash-back app.
 This is something I’ve started using more lately and it really does help you save.
 My favorite cash-back app is Ibotta.
 When you sign up you get a $10 bonus to get you started.
 Then before you go shopping see if there are some deals you want to use and add them to your list.
 Make sure they are really items you need or it won’t save you money.
 When you get home you scan your receipt and earn cash-back.

 - Start a garden.
 Even if you just plant a few things in containers you can save money.
-There are some really great gardening resources in the Back to Basics Bundle which is available now through Jan.
-23rd.
-It will help you get started and is a really great deal.

 - Use sale ads.
 When making my meal plan I like to check sale ads.
 It helps me decide what to make and which stores I want to go to.